 2. It’s Very High Paying

-It is also of importance to note that the careers within the field are high paying.
-The degree leads to some of the most top paying positions of all undergraduate degrees.
+It is also important to note that the careers within the field are high-paying.
+The degree leads to some of the most top-paying positions of all undergraduate degrees.

 3. There are Tons of Career Paths

-Working in computer science means that there are many industries and career paths that will need you.
-These don’t include only prominent positions like in information technology and software development.
+Working in computer science means that many industries and career paths will need you.
+These don’t include only prominent positions in information technology and software development.

 They also include artistic pursuits like movie animation.
 Creating animation is a subset of computer graphics and animation.
 More and more, movies are using 3D graphics and computer-generated imagery (CGI).
 As such, if you have the dream of being behind the scenes and making images come to life, computer science could be your calling.